-I needed to find some fresh cut oak logs, about 4-6 inches in diameter.
-My husband and I found somebody cutting down a tree after a storm, and we asked for 4 of the medium sized logs which had been cut from it.
-They were happy to give them to us, because they were going to pay somebody to remove it anyway.
+I needed to find some fresh-cut oak logs, about 4-6 inches in diameter.
+My husband and I found somebody cutting down a tree after a storm, and we asked for 4 of the medium-sized logs which had been cut from it.
+They were happy to give them to us because they were going to pay somebody to remove them anyway.

 4 oak logs, about 3 feet long

 5/16 drill bit and drill

 Hot plate and an old pot or a tiny crockpot

 Pallet, 2’x4′, or cement block to place logs on